-Requests can be submitted by mail to the address above, by fax to 215-257-7673; in person or by email to email@example.com
+Requests can be submitted in person, via email to email@example.com, by mailing them to the address above, or by fax to 215-257-7673.

-You may click this link to download our printable request form, or you may provide a legibly written request for information.
+You may use the below request form or you may provide a legibly written request for information.

 Your request should identify or describe the records sought with sufficient specificity to enable the Right to Know Officer to ascertain which records are being requested, and you should include the name and address of the person to who the response should be addressed.
 You are not required to state a reason for making a request for records.

-You may make a verbal request for records, but you may not pursue the relief and remedies provied under the RTKL unless your request is in writing.
+You may make a verbal request for records, but you may not pursue the relief and remedies provided under the RTKL unless your request is in writing.

 The RTKL allows five (5) business days for a response to be provided to the requestor.
 The regular business hours of the Right to Know office are 8:30am – 4:30pm, Monday through Friday (except Holidays and official office closings).
 Any RTKL request received by the Right to Know Officer after the close of regular business hours shall be deemed to have been received on the following business day.